CWSA NRA PROGRAMS

 BEFORE YOU ARRIVE:

-If possible, read the Student handbook for your discipline.
+Applicants must complete the course for which they wish to be an instructor and bring proof of completion.
+If possible, read and bring the Student handbook for your discipline.
 Handbooks can be ordered online from the NRA at:

 Be familiar with the action types you will encounter.
 Know how to load, unload, and safe them.
 Download the Pre-Course Qualifications (links below) for the actions required in your specific discipline.